teimour-halizadeh/teimour-halizadeh.github.io/_pages/about.md

   - /about.html
 ---

 My name is Teimour Hosseinalizadeh.
-I'm a Ph.D. student at the [University of Groningen](https://www.rug.nl/staff/t.hosseinalizadeh/), the Netherlands.
+I'm a Ph.D. student at  [University of Groningen](https://www.rug.nl/staff/t.hosseinalizadeh/), the Netherlands.
 For now, I'm working on privacy issues in Cyber-Physical System.
 I'm based in Smart Manufacturing System  group, and my main supervisor is Nima Monshizadeh.

 # Updates!